HomeSkillsSkills for Strategy EngagementsAndrew PershJuly 1, 20269 min read

 Each skill is one small, uploadable file that teaches Claude a specific, repeatable method: MECE issue trees, sourced TAM/SAM/SOM sizing, criteria-based option scoring, phased rollout planning with RACI, and a governance register that survives a steering committee review.
 Load all five for a full engagement from framing to value realization, or pull the one skill you need for the stage you are stuck at today.

 Each skill is a single SKILL.md file.
-Add it to a Claude Project as Project Knowledge and Claude applies the method whenever you name the skill in a prompt.
+Upload it through Claude's Skills settings and name the skill whenever you want Claude to apply the method.
 For the ten-skill version of this workflow, see 10 Claude Skills for Strategy Professionals, and for a deeper walkthrough of the framing stage alone, see the Claude strategy engagement pack.

 Download all 5 skills